-- (b) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards, applicants for admission to candidature in the Graduate Diploma in International Sport Management may be selected where one or more of the following has been satisfied: - (i) have completed the Graduate Certificate in International Sport Management; or - (ii) can demonstrate academic or professional standing considered by the School Board to be equivalent to the requirements of either Rule 2.3(a) or Rule 4.1(b)(i). - (c) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards,
+- (a) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards, applicants for admission to candidature in the Master of International Sport Management may be selected where one or more of the following has been satisfied: - (i) have completed the Graduate Diploma in International Sport Management; or - (ii) can demonstrate academic or professional standing considered by the School Board to be equivalent to the requirements of Rule 2.3(a) or 4.1(a)(i). - (b) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards, applicants for admission to candidature in the Graduate Diploma in International Sport Management may be selected where one or more of the following has been satisfied:

-- applicants for admission to candidature in the Graduate Certificate in International Sport Management may be selected where they can demonstrate academic or professional standing considered by the School Board to be equivalent to the requirements of Rule 2.3(a) of the University's Rules Relating to Awards. - (d) All applicants for admission candidature must provide evidence of at least one year's experience in a field of employment acceptable to the School Board. - (e) After admission to candidature. candidate shall submit a programme of study for approval by the Head of School or nominee.
+- (i) have completed the Graduate Certificate in International Sport Management; or - (ii) can demonstrate academic or professional standing considered by the School Board to be equivalent to the requirements of either Rule 2.3(a) or Rule 4.1(b)(i). - (c) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards, applicants for admission to candidature in the Graduate Certificate in International Sport Management may be selected where they can demonstrate academic or professional standing considered by the School Board to be equivalent to the requirements of Rule 2.3(a) of the University's Rules Relating to Awards. - (d) All applicants for admission to candidature must provide evidence of at least one year's experience in a field of employment acceptable to the School Board. - (e) After admission to candidature, a candidate shall submit a programme of study for approval by the Head of School or nominee.